squid-cache/squid-cache.github.io/SquidFaq/RAID.rst

 The choice of disk storage architecture is an important factor in determining the performance of a Squid cache.

 RAID comes is many flavors and with different properties.
-For a technical description of RAID you check the relevant entry in [http://en.wikipedia.org/wiki/RAID Wikipedia].
+For a technical description of RAID you check the relevant entry in [[http://en.wikipedia.org/wiki/RAID|Wikipedia]].
 In a nutshell, RAID is used to increase the reliability of a disk subsystem by redundancy.

 Various options exist for the implementation of a disk system for a Squid cache.